MarMigMon/doof/README.md

   * [x] Users are prohibited from leaving fields blank
   * [x] Drop down options for category constraints
   * [x] Users can upload a photo for each recipe
-  * [ ] Users can record each step themselves to upload audio.
-  * [x] Users can add as many steps as they require for the recipe (addStep button)
+  * [x] Users can add as many steps and ingredients as needed and delete them in any order on long click
   * [x] Add and Remove steps buttons autoscroll the screen as they are clicked
+  * [x] Content inputted is saved when changing tabs in navigation menu
+* [x] Fragments and tabs are persisted across configuration changes
 * [x] User can edit and delete their own recipes via the details and profile screens
 * [x] While recipe is being played, there is a user progress bar.
   * [x] Recipe progress persists across configuration changes